Moving can be expensive and one of those expenses is having to dump a bunch of gas into your moving truck as you’re heading to your new home.

 If you’re trying to save money, keep in mind that gas is usually cheaper outside of big cities because property cost is typically higher in a large city.
 However, gas can also be higher in areas where there is little competition.

-To get an idea of what gas prices look like across your entire move, AAA updates the current national averageOpens in a new tab. as well as the regional average gas price in each region across the country.
+To get an idea of what gas prices look like across your entire move, AAA updates the current national average as well as the regional average gas price in each region across the country.

 Moving Truck Gas Cost FAQ